paradedb/paradedb/README.md

     neural_columns=["column1"] # These are the columns you wish to enable neural search over )

-# Index your table
-# This only needs to be done once
+index = client.create_index("my_index")
-client.index(database, table)
+index.add_source(database, table)

-# Search your table
-query = Search().neuralQuery("my_query", ["column1])
-response = client.search("table_name", query)

-print(response)
 ```

 ## Key Features

 - :arrows_counterclockwise: **Always in Sync**: Built with Kafka and OpenSearch, Retake connects to a Postgres database, indexes, and automatically creates embeddings for tables and columns specified by the developer.
-As data changes or new data arrives in Postgres, Retake ensures that the indexed data and its embeddings are kept in sync.
+As data changes or new data arrives in Postgres, Retake ensures that the indexed data is kept in sync.
 - :brain: **Intelligent Vector Cache** Whenever data is changed in Postgres, Retake updates the embedding/vector representation of that data behind the scenes.
   Vectors are automatically cached for lightning-fast query results.
 - :rocket: **Low-Code SDK**: Retake provides intuitive search SDKs that drop into any Python application (other languages coming soon).
 The core API is just two functions.